-When we look at sustainable investing, we believe that companies who treat their stakeholders fairly will see better share price performance than those who do not.
+Here at Schroders, our view of sustainable investing is that companies who treat their stakeholders fairly will see better share price performance than those who do not.

 There had been increasing market debate on this topic before the Covid-19 crisis struck.
 Some took the view that sustainable investing was simply a luxury to be indulged in during a bull market, rather than a way to generate above-market returns throughout the market cycle.

-If sustainable investing has sometimes been perceived as a “luxury item” that investors could ignore in tougher economic times, data have suggested otherwise.
+If sustainable investing has sometimes been perceived as a “luxury item” that investors could ignore in tougher economic times, this data suggests otherwise.